 This course explores the history and biological effects of ionizing radiation.
 Different methods of radiation measurement, detection and protection are discussed.
 (59.4 Lec.
 Hrs.)
+Prerequisite: RAD:500, RAD:761 and RAD:800

-RAD:890 Quality Assurance 1.0 cr.
+RAD:890 Quality Assurance

 This course explores the theory and practice of quality assurance in the diagnostic radiology department.
 The use of quality assurance test tools, interpretation of results and management of a quality assurance program through record keeping is investigated in the laboratory.
 (9.9 Lec.
 Hrs. / 19.8 Lab Hrs.)
+Prerequisite: RAD:510